Com1t/Auto-Light/README.md

 # Auto-Light
-Light will be control by a inertial sensor
+Auto light is consisted by two parts:
+1. inertial remote controller
+2. control board to control the LED strips

-# Inertial remote controller
+# Inertial remote controller(Still configuring)
-Using a GR-KURUMI(A more enegy efficient arduino) to manage with Inertial sensor(MPU6050)
+Using a GR-KURUMI(A more enegy efficient arduino) to manage with an inertial sensor(MPU6050).
-Radio module
-While the acceleration is grater than 1G is light LED on
+While the acceleration is grater than 1G is light LED on.